johnroper100/Tonalite/docs/fixtures/changing_fixture_settings.md

 Go back to the fixture's parameters.

-### Save

-Save the changes you have made to the fixture.
-Make sure you do this every time you make a change or your edits won't apply!

 ### Delete

 Remove the fixture from the show.
 You will be prompted to make sure you really want to do this.